ilios/user-guide/courses-and-sessions/sessions/add-new-session.md

 ## Independent Learning Modules

 A session may also be saved as an Independent Learning Module (ILM), created with an estimated number of educational hours rather than a calendar-based date and time.
-To create such a session, select the “independent learning” check-box, and enter the associated number of educational hours, a "due-by" date or postrequisite learning activity.
-Learner groups and instructors can be added as well.
+To create such a session, select the “independent learning” check-box, and enter the associated estimated number of educational hours, a "due-by" date or postrequisite learning activity.
+Learner groups, individual learners, and instructors can be added as well.

 ILM's can also be created as a pre-requisite for an upcoming session.
-Click [here](https://iliosproject.gitbook.io/ilios-user-guide/courses-and-sessions/sessions/independent-learning-module-ilm) for more information on ILM's.
+Click [here](https://iliosproject.gitbook.io/ilios-user-guide/courses-and-sessions/sessions/independent-learning-module-ilm) for more information on the creation and maintenance of ILM's.